ecila/HALblog/pages/workshop3.md

 ### Future Implications and Applications of Algorithmic Listening
 Sept 14-15.
 University of Sussex, Brighton

+The third and final workshop is primarily dedicated to workshopping ideas from network members and affiliates to work up into future practice and research.
+We are also delighted to welcome other european colleagues to introduce some their existing and ongoing projects in related areas.

 *What relationship do we want to have with listening algorithms in the future and how do we go about achieving this?*

 ----